 It comprises the offices and courts of HM Coroner for South Yorkshire (West) District and the public mortuary.
-Sheffield City Council provides the reception, mortuary services and Coroner’s support.
+We provide the reception, mortuary services and Coroner’s support.

 The Centre has a strong commitment to providing a high standard of service to the bereaved and is nationally and internationally recognised as a model of good practice in this field of work.

 Everyone working at the Medico-Legal Centre is committed to dealing with the technical and legal side of the investigation of sudden death in a professional, dignified, and sympathetic manner.

 HM Coroner for South Yorkshire West District is Christopher P Dorries OBE.
 He is based at the Public Mortuary and his offices can be called during office hours (8am to 5pm).

 The Coroner is an independent Judicial Officer, responsible only to the Crown, with a statutory duty to investigate sudden, violent or unexplained deaths.
 The Coroner must be legally qualified.